earloc/hasso/README.md

 > german folks may also try ```dotnet hasso aus!``` ;)

+## Debugger

+Invoking ``` dotnet hasso debugger ``` will fire up a simple web-ui and web-api which can be used as a devices stub.
+This can come in handy, when you´re playing around with new automations or scripts, but don´t want the actual devices to respond to the commands they get send from home-assistant.

+Seting up the debugger to recieve calls instead of the actual devices currently involves some branching within scripts and automations, which I might cover in a later ost or update of this readme.

+Stay tuned for updates.

 # But...why?

 I recently started tackling around with home-automation, where I found myself doing a lot of repetitive tasks involving